LonelyKitten/HelloWorld/README.md

 # HelloWorld
 This is the most important readme in its own little world.
-No one else cares about it.
+Everyone else cares about it.